brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 # Cam Operated Relays

 This one took some time to figure out.
-The complex timing sequences needed by the typewriter interface are driven by a special type of rotating relay called a **cam-operated contact.**
+The surprisingly complex timing sequences needed by the typewriter interface are driven by a special type of rotating relay called a **cam-operated contact.**
 In this device, a motor is used to turn a series of parallel cams to produce electrical continuity at different phases of each rotation.
-The precise phasing is achieved by (a) machining the size of the cam to control the fraction of the rotation it is engaged and (b) offsetting each cam relative to the others to determine the phase of the engagement.
+The precise phasing is achieved by (a) machining the size of the cam to control the fraction of the rotation for which it is engaged and (b) offsetting each cam relative to the others to determine the phase of the engagement.
 This is very similar to the camshaft in a mechanically-controlled engine.